Lightning-AI/litgpt/tutorials/prepare_dataset.md

 --mask_inputs false \
 --ignore_index -1
 ```
 Replace `test_data.csv` with your CSV path and the other additional parameters accordingly.
-If everything stays default then you will have a `train.pt` and `test.pt` binary files inside `data/csv`.
+Executing the command above will create two binary files, `train.pt` and `test.pt`, inside `data/csv`.
 Now you can use this to finetune your model.

 &nbsp;